C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ DistinctDynamic method returns distinct elements from a sequence.

-In this example, we will select 2 list of customers and perform a distinct to return unique customers.
+In this example, we will combine 2 list of products and perform a distinct to return an unique list of products.

 LINQ GroupByDynamic Method